bacionejs/byte-armada/README.md

 ---

 <h3 id="pvp">🤝 How to Activate PvP Mode</h3>
-Just long-press the into screen and scan each others phone.
+Just long-press the intro screen and scan each others phone.
 Only supported on Android Chrome and both players must be on the same LAN.

 ---